st0pp3r/awesome-detection-engineer/contributing.md

 ### Adding to the List

 - Ensure the resource is relevant, high-quality, and well-maintained.
+Please include resources that are related to the role of detection engineer and not cyber security in general.
 - Follow the existing format and alphabetize new additions.
 - Provide a short but descriptive summary.
 - Check for duplicates before submitting.